 Floating Forests is another CSESP project that trains citizen scientists to trace patches of kelp on Landsat imagery.
 So far, more than 20 years of imagery has been processed.
 The results are helping to uncover the history of giant kelp forests around the globe and the environmental factors that affect them.

-The Oceanographic In-situ data Interoperability Project (OIIP) is a collaboration among NASA's Jet Propulsion Laboratory (JPL), the University Corporation for Atmospheric Research (UCAR)/Unidata, and the Large Pelagics Research Center (LPRC) at the University of Massachusetts, Boston.
+The Oceanographic In-situ data Interoperability Project (OIIP) is a collaboration among NASA's Jet Propulsion Laboratory, the University Corporation for Atmospheric Research/Unidata, and the Large Pelagics Research Center at the University of Massachusetts, Boston.
 The goal of the project is to address interoperability and data challenges associated with the integration of oceanographic in-situ datasets and satellite Earth observations using field campaign measurements and marine animal electronic tagging data as test cases.

 WhaleWatch is a NASA-funded project coordinated by NOAA Fisheries' West Coast Region to help reduce human impacts on whales by providing near real-time information on where whales have been observed and where they might be most at risk from threats such as ship strikes, entanglements, and loud underwater sounds.